 (Note that not all 24 of the valid syllogisms in Figure 6.3 are included in this mnemonic.)
-Augustus de Morgan said of this mnemonic "[t]hese words are more full of meaning than any that were ever made" get reference.
-The reason that he said this is that from each name not only do we know that the syllogism is valid, but we can reconstruct both its form and its proof from one of the perfect syllogisms.
+Both James Welton and Francis Bowen, two 19th-century logicians, quote Augustus DeMorgan as describing this mnemonic as "the magic words which are more full of meaning than any that were ever made" [Bowen, 1895, p.
+201], [Welton, 1891, p.
+385].
+The reason for this that from each name not only do we know that the syllogism is valid, but we can reconstruct both its form and its proof from one of the perfect syllogisms.